nmshd/documentation/_docs_integrate/integration-example.md

 {% include rapidoc api_route_regex="^post /api/v2/Account/Sync$" %}

-After syncing, all messages can be displayed with the `GET /api/v2/Messages` route.
+After syncing, all Messages can be displayed with the `GET /api/v2/Messages` route.

-{% include rapidoc api_route_regex="^post /api/v2/Messages$" %}
+{% include rapidoc api_route_regex="^get /api/v2/Messages$" %}

-The Response should contain a Message with the `content` you entered in the App.
+The response should contain a Message with the `content` you entered in the App.

 ## What's next?